Angular-Wave/angular.ts/typedoc/media/DEVELOPERS.md

 ### <a name="e2e-tests"></a> Running the End-to-end Test Suite

-AngularJS's end to end tests are run with Protractor.
+AngularTS's end to end tests are run with Protractor.
 Simply run:

 ```shell
 yarn grunt test:e2e